edithnickerson/ionicbasics1/README.md

 ![Ionic CLI](http://i39.photobucket.com/albums/e188/ahuimanu/Ionic%20CLI_zpsrbusjuox.png "Ionic CLI")

+### Updating Ionic Libraries

+Update Ionic library files, which are found in the www/lib/ionic directory.
+If bower is being used by the project, this command will automatically run bower update ionic, otherwise this command updates the local static files from Ionic’s CDN.

+`$ ionic lib update`

 ## Chrome Developer Tools

 `Ctrl + Shift + I` (on windows) will open Chrome's developer tools when in the Chrome browser (recommended).